nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `deletecg c/G06 type/OP2 gn/1` deletes the `OP2` Group `1` of class `G06`

-### Adding Student to a group: `addsg`
+### Adding Students to a Tutorial group: `addsg`

-Adds a student to a group.
+Adds a student to a tutorial group.

-Entering format: `addsg INDEX gn/GROUP_NUMBER c/CLASSCODE type/TYPE`
+Entering format: `addsg INDEX gn/GROUP_NUMBER c/CLASS_CODE type/TYPE`

 * Adds the student to a group in the class